sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 * If you have not yet deployed the environment, regenerate manifests.
 See [Kubernetes Manifest Inputs](Pre-build-Tasks#kubernetes-manifest-inputs) (a pre-build task) for information about editing the manifests_usermods.yml file to support MPP mode.
 * If you have already deployed the environment:
-    1. Scale down the controller to 0:
+    1. Scale down the CAS controller to 0:

         `kubectl -n <k8s namespace> scale statefulsets sas-viya-cas --replicas=0`